overchuki/graphics-project/README.md

 ### Code Re-use
 `ex13`: for debug executable bullet object\
-`ex18`: for map editor to drag map around and reading/saving from/to dem file
+`ex18`: for map editor to drag map around and reading/saving from/to dem file `https://learnopengl.com/Lighting/Light-casters`: for reference on how to write shaders for the various lights I used

 ### Note
 I capture the mouse in first person mode.
 In order to not have it captured, click `m` to enter overview mode.